Sakshi1027/tennis_pose_estimation/README.md

-# Tennis Pose Detection AI Web Application
+# Tennis Pose Estimation

-A beautiful web interface for detecting and classifying tennis poses using advanced AI models.
+A  web interface for detecting and classifying tennis poses using advanced AI models.
 This application combines YOLO person detection, pose estimation, and machine learning classification to identify tennis poses in uploaded images.

 ## Features